There is a huge opportunity for digital publishers to generate revenue through advertising.

 Check them out below:

-BlockAdBlock is a free tool publishers can use to defend their advertisements against adblock technology.
+BlockAdBlock is a free tool that publishers can use to defend their advertisements against adblock technology.

 In addition to detecting a variety of adblockers, you can customize how exactly you want the adblock notice to function and look on the frontend.

-deAdblocker is a free anti-adblock plugin for WordPress.
+deAdblocker is a free anti-adblock for blogs and other sites for WordPress.

 When adblock technology is detected, this plugin allows you to display a pop-up notice to users.
 What’s nice is you can customize the message so as to convey the benefits of advertisements (or at least your good intentions) before visitors block them out completely.